 The Board believes that cooperation and support between the District and the business community is mutually beneficial.
-In addition, the school system has a major role in the economic life of the business
+In addition, the school system has a major role in the economic life of the business community.
+Therefore the District will:

-1. strive to achieve and maintain a philosophy of partnership with the local business community;

-2. seek to promote cooperative projects that will be beneficial to the education of young people in the

-District;

-3. strive to recognize contributions from the business community;

-4. ioin and participate in those major organizations representing the business community and identified as appropriate for District membership by the County Superintendent;

-5. evaluate business requests/proposals on an individual basis.
+- 1. strive to achieve and maintain a philosophy of partnership with the local business community; - 2. seek to promote cooperative projects that will be beneficial to the education of young people in the District; - 3. strive to recognize contributions from the business community; - 4. join and participate in those major organizations representing the business community and identified as appropriate for District membership by the County Superintendent; - 5. evaluate business requests/proposals on an individual basis.

-§20-7-451through456, MCA

-Authorization to create full service special
+Legal Reference: §20-7-451through456, MCA Authorization to create full service special